Guangdong Union Theological Seminary: Present Situation

 Guangdong Union Theological Seminary offers three-year junior college programs, four-year undergraduate programs, the bridging course for clergy (junior college to undergraduate), and a two-year sacred music program.
 The general courses include college Chinese, law, politics, history, philosophy, logic, psychology, religious rules, patriotic education, Socialist theory, P.E. lessons and vocal lessons. etc. Professional courses include: Bible background study, introduction to the Old Testament & New Testament, study of different books in the Bible, O.T. theology and N.T. theology; systemic theology, Christian ethics, the construction of Chinese Christian theological thoughts; western church history, Chinese church history, history of Christian thoughts; pastoral psychology, liturgy, hermeneutics, preaching, spiritual theology, church administration; basic English, theological English, basic music theory, sacred music, etc. The purpose is to cultivate pastoral talents for Guangdong Province who are patriotic and religious, have certain attainments in Christian theology, and can cultivate believers in the truth way.
 There are currently more than 300 students enrolled, mainly from Guangdong Province.
 Since its resumption in 1986, the college has trained more than a thousand graduates, most of whom have stayed to serve in churches in the province.
 About a quarter of them have been ordained as pastors or elders.

 The seminary currently has 15 full-time teachers, and has also invited 15 university professors or researchers to serve as visiting teachers.
 The current president is Rev. Xu Jieping.

-The journal of the seminary is "Window of Union", which covers the columns of "Sinicization of Christianity", "Biblical Studies", "Theological Thinking", "Church History", "Spirituality", "Pastoral Counseling", and "Christian Art", “Translation and Introduction of Original Classics”, “Teaching Exchange”, etc.
+The journal of the seminary is "Window of Union", which covers the columns of "Sinicization of Christianity", "Biblical Studies", "Theological Thinking", "Church History", "Spirituality", "Pastoral Counseling", and "Christian Art", "Translation and Introduction of Original Classics", "Teaching Exchange", etc.

 On the campus, there are teaching buildings, student and staff dormitories, dining halls, the library, the Union Church, indoor and outdoor sports venues, etc. The church is open to the public.
 The library has a collection of nearly 60,000 hard copy books in Chinese and foreign languages, and more than 200,000 electronic books and 33 e-journals.
-And there is access to over 1000,000 e-books from a shared resource used by world-famous universities.
+There is also access to over 1000,000 e-books from a shared resource used by many universities.